eddmann/eddmann.github.io/_posts/2016/2016-09-03-avl-trees-in-clojure.md

   (- (height left) (height right)))
 ```

-The above two functions provide us with the described behavior, allowing us to supply a root node and return it's balance factor.
+The above two functions provide the described behaviour, allowing us to supply a root node and return its balance factor.

-### Rotations
+## Rotations

-So as to complete the final re-balancing step we must also be able to rotate a given node both left and right within the tree structure.
+To complete the final rebalancing step, we must also be able to rotate a given node both left and right within the tree structure.

 ```clojure
 (defn rotate-left [{:keys [el left right] :as tree}]